Ecological-and-Evolutionary-Omics/16S-tutorial---Metabarcoding-using-R-/README.md

 #you can change the number of samples shown by changing the [1:2] parameter
 #to any type of selection
 ```
-Now an image like this should be visible in your screen (!This is just an example picture don't panic :scream:, your image should look different :thumbsup:)
+Now an image like this should be visible in your screen (:warning: This is just an example picture don't panic :scream:, your image should look different :thumbsup:)

 ![IMAGE](R_quality.png )